-13.4 Appendix D: ERC errors
+14.4 Appendix D: ERC errors

 - ErrType(1): Duplicate sheet names within a given sheet.
 Review sheet names in hierarchy and remove duplicates. - ErrType(2): Pin not connected and no No Connect Symbol.
 Check the pin and wire overlaps or place No connect symbol if pin should be left unconnected. - ErrType(3): Pin connected to some others pins but no pin to drive it.
 This means there is a power input pin and there is no power connected to the pin.
 This is typically solved by adding a PWR FLAG symbol to the schematic. - ErrType(4): Conflict problem between pins.
 Severity: warning.
 Two pins connected but their function needs complementary signals (for ex. input -¿ output).
-You can have many power input pins connected to power output but no two power output pins should be connected together. - ErrType(5): Conflict Problem between pins, Severity: Error.
+You can have many power input pins connected to power output but no two power output pins should be connected together.

+- ErrType(5): Conflict Problem between pins, Severity: Error.
 This is because you can only have one output or power output on the same net. - ErrType(6): Mismatch between hierarchical labels and pins sheets.
-There is a mismatch between hierarchical label and existing pin sheet, try to re-import hierarchical pins to replace wrong pin sheet.

-- ErrType(7): A no connect symbol is connected to more than 1 pin.
+There is a mismatch between hierarchical label and existing pin sheet, try to re-import hierarchical pins to replace wrong pin sheet. - ErrType(7): A no connect symbol is connected to more than 1 pin.
 "No connect" symbol should be put at the end of the pin, and this pin should be left unconnected at all costs. - ErrType(8): Global label not connected to any other global label.
 There is a global label which has no pair in other sheet(s). - ErrType(9): Two labels are equal for case insensitive comparisons Review schematic labels to find possible duplicates, watch for similarity of large and small letters. - ErrType(10): Two global labels are equal for case insensitive comparisons.
 Review global labels in hierarchy to find possible duplicates, watch for similarity of large and small letters.

-13.5 Appendix E: Checks to be done before Simulation in NGHDL
+14.5 Appendix E: Checks to be done before Simulation in NGHDL

 - 1. VHDL filename should be in small letters without any space or special characters (Underscore is allowed). - 2.
 Entity name, architecture declaration and the VHDL file name should match exactly. - 3.
-Declaration of each port should be done on a new line.
-See nghdl/Example/ for further reference. - 4.
-Port declaration can be either std\logic or std\logic\vector.
-No other declarations are allowed. - 5.
-All in ports should be declared before out ports. - 6.
-Maximum number of output ports that a VHDL entity under simulation can have is 64, provided the port names are not too lengthy to overflow the buffer. - 7.
+Port declaration can be either std_logic or std_logic_vector.
+No other declarations are allowed. - 4.
+All in ports should be declared before out ports. - 5.
+Maximum number of output ports that a VHDL entity under simulation can have is 64, provided the port names are not too lengthy to overflow the buffer. - 6.
 Be extremely careful while dealing with Arithmetic Operations.
-(See nghdl/Example/ counter.vhdl for further reference) - 8.
+(See nghdl/Example/counter/counter.vhdl for further reference) - 7.
 If structural style is used, then the main entity of your VHDL code which is to be simulated, should be declared first in the file with inclusion of libraries for subsequent declaration of each supporting entity.
-See nghdl/Example/full\adder/full\adder\structural.vhdl for further reference. - 9.
-Do not use sudo or root permissions while working Mixed-Mode Simulation and eSim. - 10.
+See nghdl/Example/full_adder/full_adder_structural.vhdl for further reference. - 8.
+Do not use sudo or root permissions while working with Mixed Signal Simulation and eSim. - 9.
 If there are more than one VHDL file to be uploaded, then do it one-by-one, as described below: - (a) Click on NGHDL button on eSim or type nghdl/ in terminal.
 A new window will be opened. - (b) Upload your first VHDL file and wait for the process to be completed. - (c) Check if there are any Errors on the console.
 If possible, try to debug it and report your error and its solution to us.
 Otherwise, you can send the error to us.
-If there are no errors, upload your second model and repeat the steps mentioned above. - You can upload as many models as required. - 11.
-Do not upload two or more VHDL files simultaneously :
+If there are no errors, upload your second model and repeat the steps mentioned above.

+You can upload as many models as required.

+10. Do not upload two or more VHDL files simultaneously :